dochy-ksti/docchi/docchi_core/readme.md

 A statically typed data language based on JSON5.

-This is a core component of Dochy File System.
+This is a core component of Docchi File System.

 More explanations to be added...